davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 The MIPS64 architecture includes a number of instructions that operate on pairs of single-precision floating-point values.
-Each pair is packed into a 64-bit floating-point register, with one element being designated the upper half and the other being designated the lower half.
+Each pair is packed into a 64-bit floating-point register, with one element being designated the 'upper half' and the other being designated the 'lower half'.

 GCC supports paired-single operations using both the generic vector extensions (Vector Extensions) and a collection of